doyun421/SLAM/README.md

                           c.  the receiver than calculates its distance from each of the satellites it has pinged, triangulating its own current location.

+### GNSS antenna

+        GNSS : Global Navigation Satellite System

+        Differences : GPS is traditionally refers to the North American global positioning system, or satellite positioning system.
+        GNSS is a term that refers to the International Multi-Constellation Satellite System.
+        So GNSS typically includes GPS, GLONASS, Baidu, Galileo, and any other constellation system.